RoseLeighton/HackableDEF/md/tmp.md

 commitment within projects, and b) the relation between a collective project and society at large.

-To start with the first issue.
-Some have argued that for the realization of communal goals, the bottom-up approach may be too non-committal.
+To start with the first issue, some have argued that for the realization of communal goals, the bottom-up approach may be too non-committal.
 Some advocates of open source software such as Eric Raymond have therefore argued for strong leadership.
 Successful examples of open source